Performance and Complexity Trade-off Optimization of Speech Models During Training: Related work

 Neural networks, ubiquitous in speech machine learning, pose challenges due to their high computational and energy demands, leading to increased operational costs and usage limitations in real-world scenarios.
 For this reason, researchers have pursued various strategies to reduce the complexity of training and inference.
 Central to these efforts is the ``Lottery Ticket Hypothesis''~\cite{frankle2018} of Frankle et al., which proposes that within large networks, smaller subnetworks (``winning tickets'') can independently achieve similar performance with fewer parameters and lower computational cost, highlighting the issue of overparameterization.

-In the following subsections, we detail existing efforts to reduce complexity, and then introduce our novel approach based on feature noise injection and dynamic complexity layers, which we further explain in Section \ref{sec:method}.
-We focus the discussion on methods that address model complexity directly, excluding hardware optimizations and approaches that enhance computational efficiency without modifying the model architecture.
+In the following subsections, we discuss existing \reviewhl{complexity reduction methods}.
+We focus the discussion on \reviewhl{techniques} that address model complexity directly, excluding hardware optimizations and approaches that enhance computational efficiency without modifying the model architecture.